 We always recommend the traditional cuisine of the area.
 If you are going to eat in Guadalest, you have to eat rabbit with all i oli, stuffed peppers, baked vegetables and L’Olleta de Blat.

 Where to Sleep: Hotel in Guadalest?
-Rural cottages?
+Rural houses?

-Near the town you will only find a small list of hotels in Guadalest and rural houses.
-But before choosing a hotel, consider what you are going to do nearby.
+Near the town you will only find a reduced list of hotels in Guadalest and rural houses.
+But before choosing a hotel for your visit, consider what you are going to do nearby.
 If your intention is to spend a few days in the valley away from civilization or if you want to be near the sea and with more hotel options.
 You can always take the car and in little more than 20 minutes you will be at the Castle.

 If you are looking for camping type accommodation nearby you know, camping Armanello in Benidorm.
 From our campsite it will take you less than 30 minutes (although Googlemaps says 30) to get to the village.
 With us you can camp, you have plots for caravan and motorhome, bungalows and other accommodations.
 If you come during Easter or summer you will find entertainment for children.

 As expected, we encourage you not to sleep in Guadalest, but in a campsite with bungalows and enjoy the valley for a day, with ascent and descent to the mountain.
 Both our campsite and the locality have excellent ratings on Tripadvisor and may be one of the best combinations of accommodation and activity that exist in Alicante.